rmmcguire7633/Integration2/README.md

 # Integration
-This is a program that go over topics from cop2600
+This is a program that goes over topics from cop2600